MiSTer-devel/Atari800_MiSTer/README.md

 Turbo ROM has hot keys to control the turbo mode:
 * SHIFT+CONTROL+N    Disable highspeed SIO (normal speed)
 * SHIFT+CONTROL+H    Enable highspeed SIO

+Another alternative is to load and set the ROM files from the OSD menu, they will become permanent (use Backspace when loading to clear them), but only if there are no alternative boot.rom files, otherwise those will take precedence.
+Yet, there is an option to change that behaviour too (that is, keep the boot.rom files on the SD card, but have the ROM data loaded from the OSD selected files on core initialisation).

 Additionally, you can control the speed of turbo loading in OSD menu.

 ### Disks